What is IoT Security? 6 Ways to Protect Your Devices

 In the post-pandemic times, businesses have realized the importance of deploying technologically driven solutions to enhance productivity and decrease operational costs.
 However, this widespread adoption brings along a series of security challenges that we shall now discuss with viable solutions.

 IoT Security refers to a combination of security measures deployed to combat hardware and software vulnerabilities common in devices connected to the internet.
 Unlike cybersecurity, this is a combination of two attack surfaces — software and hardware.
 As every hardware is differently built, the security approach needs to be different, making the entire process complex and overwhelming.
 The only way out is a combination of techniques that can cover a broad attack surface.

 We have discussed what IoT security is and why it is important to shift focus in this direction.
 Let us now move forward and dig deeper into some of the common IoT attack vectors and how hackers exploit them to launch attacks.

 1. Secure Communication

 Your devices communicate and exchange data that must be encrypted; else, it becomes easier for a cybercriminal to intercept that in-transit data and even alter it.
 The best way to deal with this issue is by using the SSL protocol or segregating devices based on their security levels and creating islands of connected devices that are interconnected securely.
-Investing in the right kind of SSL is highly recommended as this will encrypt the in-transit communication.
+Investing in the right kind of SSL is highly recommended as this will encrypt the in-transit communication tool.
+Basecamp Free Trail is a project management and communication tool.
+On Basecamp, you can set up a virtual space to organize group projects..
 If you need to secure multiple first-level subdomains under the chosen main domain, buying and installing a wildcard SSL certificate is the best option.
 If you are looking for a cheap yet premium wildcard SSL, we recommend using a comodo ssl wildcard certificate.

 2. Password Security